Primary Health Properties Updates on Assura Takeover Offer - TipRanks.com

 Current Market Cap: £1.29B

-For an in-depth examination of PHP stock, go to TipRanks’ Overview page.
+For detailed information about PHP stock, go to TipRanks’ Stock Analysis page.